MohamedEldefrawy/node-webservice-demo/README.md

-# NATIVE Node WEB API DEMO
+# Node Js WEB API DEMO

-This is a solution of creating basic CRUD operation using node js
+This is a solution of creating basic CRUD operation using http module

 ## Table of contents